Ivanka Trump Reportedly The One Behind President Trump’s Move To Bomb Syria

-With the recent bombing from the United States on Syria over chemical weapons, many found it to be strange that President Donald Trump made such a move, but according to a recent report it seems his daughter Ivanka was behind the idea.
+With the recent bombing from the United States on Syria over chemical weapons, many found it to be strange that President Donald Trump made such a move, but according to a recent report, it seems his daughter Ivanka was behind the idea.
 The controversial bombing was done on Syria after knowledge of chemical weapons was learned, on top of the fact that the Syrian government used them on their people.
 It was a tremendous issue, of which, put the United States in a bind.

 Many people who voted for Trump have come out against him for the ordeal, simply due to his campaign stance being on the fact that it was “America-first.”
-He also spoke on the fact that America would stay out of the middle east and focus on no longer policing the world.
+He also spoke about the fact that America would stay out of the Middle East and focus on no longer policing the world.
 Many loved the plan, and it was a key campaign ideal that supporters enjoyed.
 This was immediately brought up numerous times the day of the bombing, including his stance at the time former President Obama did the same thing.

 Trump also did this without Congressional approval, which did not go well with members of Congress.
 Senator Rand Paul claimed that this move had to be done with permission, based on the fact that Trump does not have the executive ability to do such a thing.
 Regardless, the move was done.
 However, many felt this was odd as Trump Chief Strategist Steve Bannon had also been against the idea of going into other nations.
 With that known, who was behind the idea to bomb Syria?